 Yes, bruising is common, especially for beginners.
 Over time, your body may adapt, and bruising may become less frequent.

-What can I do to prevent bruising in pole dancing?
+What can I do to prevent pole dance bruises?

 Using proper grip, building strength gradually, and wearing protective gear can reduce the likelihood of bruising.